-You’re in Japan and you realize your glasses have broken, your prescription might have changed or you simply want to switch up your spectacles!
-Getting a new pair of glasses in Japan can be daunting, especially if you cannot speak Japanese very well, but it need not be.
+Say you’re in Japan and you realize your glasses have broken, your prescription might have changed or you simply want to switch up your spectacles!
+What do you do?
+Getting a new pair of glasses in Japan can be daunting, especially if you’re unsure about the language, but it need not be.
 This article breaks down the entire process so you can know what to expect, what your timeline will look like, what the process actually entails, and what the impact will be on your wallet!

-1. The General Process of Getting Glasses in Japan
+1. The General Process of Buying Glasses in Japan

 The general process is fairly simple and, compared with many other countries around the world, inexpensive.
 Many people seem to think that to get prescription glasses made in Japan, you must visit a special eye doctor.
-However, thankfully that is not the case!
-Simply choose an optician’s (generally recognizable by the rows and stacks of glasses in the windows and on the shop floor), undertake a free eye examination to determine your prescription, usually conducted in the store itself, choose your glasses, and pay at the cashier!
-What’s more, it is not necessary to be paying into the national health insurance to have this done, making it an ideal option even for tourists.
+However, thankfully, that is not the case!
+Simply choose an optician (generally recognizable by the rows and stacks of glasses in the windows and on the shop floor), undertake a free eye examination to determine your prescription, usually conducted in the store itself, choose your glasses, and pay at the cashier!
+What’s more, it is not necessary to pay into national health insurance to have this done, making it an ideal option even for tourists.
 However, this also means that for residents who are paying into national insurance, glasses are not covered.

 2. An Eye Exam in Japan